All Episodes

 That's not America.

-And the notion that they can never do with less, but we have to on every whim they describe.
+And the notion that they can never do with less, but that we have to on every whim they describe.

-Why it offends my sensibilities.
+Why, it offends my sensibilities.

-That's not why we have a deficit.
+No, that's not why we have a deficit.

 We have a deficit because of irresponsible spending on the part of people who work in Washington.